What Is Adderall Used For?

 Adderall is a combination of amphetamine and dextroamphetamine that is used primarily to treat the symptoms of attention-deficit hyperactivity disorder (ADHD).
-It has benefits with sleep disorders and reported, off-label utility in managing some forms of severe depression as well.
+It has benefits for sleep disorders and reported off-label utility in managing some forms of severe depression, as well.

 This drug is classified as a central nervous system stimulant, which means it speeds up and heightens certain bodily processes.
-Adderall is an oral medication prescribed by a physician who will normally start a patient on a low dose to avoid unwanted side effects, gradually increasing it as necessary.
+Adderall is an oral medication prescribed by a physician, who will normally start a patient on a low dose to avoid unwanted side effects, gradually increasing the dose as necessary.

 - Taking a higher dose of the substance than prescribed.

-- Taking the medicine through a non-approved method like snorting.
+- Taking the medicine through a non-approved method like snorting Adderall.

 - Taking the drug for reasons other than medical need, such as to stay awake for long periods of time.

 - Taking the medication more frequently than prescribed.